11 REASONS TO VISIT QUÉBEC CITY, QC

 Nuremberg Airport and Munich International Airport are the closest airports to Bamberg, which offer flights from and to European and international destinations.

-Flixbus also goes to Bamberg quite often, and is one of budget-friendliest transportation options.
-Please check their website for more details.
+Flixbus also goes to Bamberg quite often and is one of budget-friendliest transportation options.

 728x90